baarsaw/cs361-microservice-a/README.md

 The app will not run locally since it needs to communicate with the Datastore Instance located on the Google Cloud Platform.

 ## Database viewer
 Since this app can't be run locally, there is a frontend provided for this app for the user to view the full contents of the database.
 The link is below.
+Once you make an HTTP request, please refresh the page to see any changes.

   https://cs361-microservice-a-123.uw.r.appspot.com/